Sheikah45/tilt-stack/README.md

+# Archived
+This repository is now archived and has been merged with the [gitops-stack](https://github.com/FAForever/gitops-stack) for direct local development and easier maintenance.

 # Tilt Stack
 This repository aims to provide a ready-to-go [Tilt](https://docs.tilt.dev/) setup for ephemeral FAF infrastructure local development on kubernetes.